-Passing rate: 60% (0-23.99 points=fail, 24-27.99=satisfactory, 28-31.99=average, 32-35.99=good, 36-40=excellent)
+Passing rate: 60% (below 60% =fail\, 60%- =satisfactory, 70%- =average, 80%- =good,90%- =excellent)

-- Following the completion of the test Students may view their results, however, neither questions may be asked nor notes may be taken during this time.
-Students may not leave the room before the inspection time expires. - Students not reaching 60% percent in the written part cannot continue (i.e. fail) the examination and have to leave. - Students failing the examination in a subsequent practical part may be exempted from the written test during the retake examination ONLY if they gained a good (4), or excellent (5), result from the written test.
+- DISCRETIONARY FAIL \ Students achieving a test result between 50 59.99% (20.00-23.99 points) fail the written part, however, they may continue with the practical/oral examination. - Students with a result below 50% from the written part cannot continue (i.e. fail) the examination and should leave.

+- Students failing the examination in a subsequent practical part may be exempted from the written test during the retake examination ONLY if they gained a good (4), or excellent (5), result from the written test.
 These students should present themselves at 13.00 on the day of the retake examination at the Lenhossék lecture room. - Students may request in writing to sit for an oral theory exam to replace the written part in case of a 2nd or 3rd retake examination.
 A request will have to be sent to the Course Director 48 hours before the examination day.